AutoTubeApp/autotube.app/content/docs/setup-ipfs-server.md

 ```
 ### Configure IPFS
 The next step is to configure the node.
-The configuration file is located at `/home/ipfs/.ipfs/config`, it's a JSON file.
+The configuration file is located at `/home/ipfs/.ipfs/config`.
+It's a JSON file.
 Options are explained in the [official documentation](http://docs.ipfs.io/reference/config/).
 To edit the configuration file, run the following command:
 ```shell
 nano /home/ipfs/.ipfs/config
 ```

-We will set the following options to allow the node to be accessed via using browsers (and browser based app like AutoTube which is built on top of Chrome vie  [electron](https://electronjs.org/)).
+We will set the following options to allow the node to be accessed using browsers (and browser based application like
+AutoTube which is built on top of Chrome via  [electron](https://electronjs.org/)).

 Change***API.HTTPHeaders*** from:
 ```json